algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Output

  - if EOF:
-   - if there are errors return them;
+   - if there are errors, return them;
-   - if there is no error indicate that the compilation was successful;
+   - if there is no error, indicate that the compilation was successful;
  - return the binary file;
  - start the [Interpretation](#interpreter);